rishaband/rishaband/README.md

 I'm interested in machine learning, quant finance, and software development!

 ## About Me
-- finished my 4th internship this summer(Data Engineering Intern)
+- joining ford motor company this winter as a swe intern on their ml team
 - Working as a Quant developer @watstreet
 - studying computer engineering at the university of waterloo
-- previously @prgxglobal as a Data Science Intern, @walkerindustries as a Machine Learning Intern and @TTEC as a Systems Analyst Intern
+- previously @day5 as a Data Engineering Intern, @prgxglobal as a Data Science Intern, @walkerindustries as a Software Engineer Intern and @TTEC as a TPM intern
-- Please reach out to me personally for my research and ongoing ML and finance initiatives.
-This includes Quant Research in HAR-RV model(which is being done with Waterloo engineers), Multitask Learning research in the context of biomedical segmentation which will include a classification extension, and lastly, the recursive tree algorithm for similarity searches between financial tickers.

 ## Get In Touch